 Yeah, that is if the person listening right now knows 10 people that’s two people in that group that they know that my experience personally postnatal depression stroke is one in six.
 Wow.
 So what’s weird is when we go and talk to a group of people and present and, you know, try and sort of raise awareness that I normally talk, you know, rooms with 20, 30, or 40, or 50 people in the room.

-Unfortunately, it’s going to have to someone you do know and if we prepared if we have even the slightest skills, which is make a casserole, or we’ll do whatever if we prepared for just a little bit of if we know sort of just one way to support that.
+Unfortunately, it’s going to happen to someone you do know and if we’re prepared if we have even the slightest skills, which is make a casserole, or we’ll do whatever if we prepared for just a little bit of if we know sort of just one way to support that.
 That’s one way more than that person had before that.
 So that’s why I really love what you’re doing.
 Now, you and I met in the most coolest way?

 Yeah, I was thinking about this, you know, Bill and I was like, essentially we met because we had the same private health fund.
 However, the journey itself has been so much more interesting than that little factoid.

-I know, so we’ll share a little bit with the listeners how we, we met now I was chosen by the Stroke Foundation and I was introduced to Booba via the Stroke Foundation to be involved in a commercial that raised awareness that went to national television that’s on my website, and it’s on YouTube now, that went to national television.
+I know, so we’ll share a little bit with the listeners how we met now I was chosen by the Stroke Foundation and I was introduced to Bupa via the Stroke Foundation to be involved in a commercial that raised awareness that went to national television that’s on my website, and it’s on YouTube now, that went to national television.

 And the people ask me the patience and then the stroke survivors, were saying we needed to build a community to bring people together.
-And they did what we asked because Bupa supplied the funding.
+And they did what we asked because booper supplied the funding.
 Amazing.
 And I thought, oh my god, I need to be involved in that.
 And yes, I’ll do anything you want me to do.

 And it was just fantastic that that we were a part of that we got to learn some amazing things.
 And then we were invited to go to a, a launch where they showed the video my video to a room of about three or 400 people.
 I think it was a great Coming.
 And then and then I got to see your video and it was something similar.
 How did how did it happen for you?